For Teachers

 The Anne Frank Project makes their original scripts available as tools for teachers to use in the classroom or for performances in their schools to empower student story-building.

-All performances are developed and performed by students in the THA 470 Ensemble Theater course at SUNY Buffalo State University, taught by AFP faculty and staff.
+All performances are developed and performed by students in the THA 470 Story Building course at SUNY Buffalo State University, taught by AFP faculty and staff.
 The course is a designated Civic and Community Engagement course.
 We are proud to partner with Buffalo State's Theater Department to teach students how to devise new plays and engage them in community-building efforts on and off campus.

 DIVEDEEPER